cliffordsnow/cliffordsnow.github.io/_posts/2019-04-28-Mapping-Sidewalks.md

 ---
 How to Manually Map Sidewalks as Separate Ways
 ---
 This guide will help you map your cities sidewalks as separate ways.
 The other method is mapping sidewalks is as an attribute to street centerlines.
 Without going into the pros and cons of the two methods, we are just going to focus on how to map sidewalks a separate ways.
+This was update on May 31, 2019 to include more images, features you'll run into while mapping, and links to the OSM wiki.

 The goal is to build a network of routable sidewalks, especially for people with limited mobility.
 [AccessMap.io](https://accessmap.io) show the power of OSM to help people navigate their city on foot or in a wheelchair.